obfusk/apksigcopier/apksigcopier.1.md

 # COPYRIGHT

-Copyright © 2021 Felix C. Stegerman.
-License GPLv3+: GNU GPL version 3 or later <https://gnu.org/licenses/gpl.html>.
+Copyright © 2021 FC Stegerman.
+License GPLv3+: GNU GPL version 3 or
+later <https://gnu.org/licenses/gpl.html>.
 This is free software: you are free to change and redistribute it.
 There  is NO WARRANTY, to the extent permitted by law.